 Road-trips for a week

-We recommend a few days in Tadoussac, a visit to GREMM, a whale-watching boat trip in the St. Lawrence Marine Park, a walk in the fjord and a sea-buckthorn lemonade.
+We recommend a few days in Tadoussac, a visit to GREMM, a whale-watching boat trip in the Parc Marin du Saint-Laurent, a walk in the fjord and a sea-buckthorn lemonade.

-We recommend a few days in Tobermory, Ontario, a pit stop in Ottawa or Cornwall, a day doing nothing at the water’s edge and scuba diving in the Great Lakes.
+We recommend a few days in Tobermory, Ontario, a pit stop in Ottawa or Cornwall, a day at the water’s edge and scuba diving in the Great Lakes.

 We recommend a few days in Port-au-Persil, a boat trip in the Parc Marin du Saguenay, a visit to the most postcard-esque chapel in the area and a shell-picking session on the beach.